dragonfly-science/dragonfly-website/content/work/2014-10-01-warp-strike.md

 collaboratively.
 They had a simple question: which device worked the best?

-Despite plenty of hearsay about how effective each mitigation device was, t wasn't clear where the truth lay.
+Despite plenty of hearsay about how effective each mitigation device was, it wasn't clear where the truth lay.
 Dragonfly worked together with other stakeholders to provide the necessary analysis and make a clear recommendation to fisheries managers.